IBMStreams/streamsx.websocket/_docs/200-user_overview.md

 * [WebSocketSinkTester](https://github.com/IBMStreams/streamsx.websocket/tree/master/samples/WebSocketSinkTester)
 * [HttpPostTester](https://github.com/IBMStreams/streamsx.websocket/tree/master/samples/HttpPostTester)

 In the `etc` sub-directory of every example shown above, there is a shell script that can be used to run a given example with synthetic data and then verify the application behavior and the result.
 That shell script was originally written for running a given example in the IBM Streams lab in New York.
-It is easy to make minor changes in that shell script and use it in any other IBM Streams environment for running a given example.
+It is easy to make minor changes in that shell script and use it in any other IBM Streams test environment for running a given example.

 There is also an example WebSocket C++ client application that can be run from a RHEL7 or CentOS7 machine to simulate data traffic to be sent to the WebSocketSourceTester application.
 That example client application is available in the streamsx.websocket/samples/WebSocketSourceTester/WSClientDataSimulator directory.